-Bernie’s Q&A: Todd, Fauci, Kelly, Scarborough, and more!
-(5/15) — Premium Interactive ($4 members)
+Bernie’s Q&A: Trump, Couric, Ginsburg, and more!
+(10/15) — Premium Interactive ($4 members)

 Welcome to this week’s Premium Q&A session for Premium Interactive members.
 I appreciate you all signing up and joining me.
 Thank you.

-Editor’s Note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
+Editor’s note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
 Thank you!

 Now, let’s get to your questions (and my answers):

 I’ve looked on the internet but I can’t find the complete emails that caused the fall of Gruden.
 I guess he said the NFL Players Ex.
 Dir.
 “Dumboriss Smith has lips the size of Michelins”.
 That’s pretty offensive, but is that racist?
 He apparently said Roger Goodell was a ‘faggot’ for some action Goodell had taken (maybe Jon was thinking of the 16th century definition = a bundle of twigs for starting fires).
 And he questioned whether women should be NFL refs.
 Those are all offensive, to some level or another, but to be labeled racist, homophobic, misogynistic without the full context is a bit much, it’s like this is another Salem witch trial, and the barbecue has already occurred.
 I’m curious how the woke go back in time on some, like Gruden, and get them cancelled, but others are immune, like Biden voicing his opposition to busing saying he didn’t want his kids growing up in a “racial jungle.”
 Strange days. — DonEstif